teambit/docs/docs/getting-started/06-add-components.md

 > * It determines the component entry point and its dependency graph
 > * It creates a package in the node_modules directory

-### Add compositions (render components in isolation)
+### Add compositions (render component examples in isolation)

 To examine our Button's look and behavior, let's create 'compositions' - these are different instances or usages of that component.

-Each composition will be rendered in its own isolated environment and displayed in the workspace UI.
+Each composition will be rendered in its own isolated environment and displayed in the workspace UI under the component's `Compositions` tab.

 Rendering components in an isolated environment gives us a clear understanding of their behavior as they are guaranteed to be un-effected by their context.
-In addition to that, compositions play a crucial role in the documentation of a component as they demonstrate the various ways of which that component can be used.
+In addition to that, compositions play a crucial role in the documentation of a component as they demonstrate the various ways in which that component can be used.

 We'll start by creating a new 'compositions' file

 ```shell
 $ touch components/react/ui/button/button.composition.tsx
 ```

+> Composition file names end in either *.composition. or *.compositions., then any of js/jsx/ts/tsx

 Then, add the following lines to `components/ui/button/button.composition.tsx`